Student Exceptions Overview

 Using Course Directives

 The primary purpose of course directives is to substitute or exclude specific courses from a requirement.
-Courses used in course directives are either UCSC courses that appear on the UCSC transcript or credit articulated to UCSC courses that have been entered into the student’s record.

 Substitute: Substitute is used when you wish to pull specific courses into a requirement.
 These courses may or may not be satisfying other requirements in your or another academic plan.
 Examples of when to use substitute are: